prmeyn/UmbracoOutputCache/README.md

 Just install the [package](https://www.nuget.org/packages/UmbracoOutputCache), and your default RenderController will have OutputCache enabled with a 10 seconds cache interval, which means you get OutputCaching enabled by just installing the package.

 # Advanced setup procedure
-The `appsettings.json` file can be used to change the OutputCache LifeSpanInSeconds from the default 10 seconds to 5 seconds as shown below
+The `appsettings.json` file can be used to change the OutputCache LifeSpanInSeconds from the default 10 seconds to E.g. 5 seconds as shown below
 ```json
 {
 	"OutputCacheSettings":